 We all love our pets and treat them as our beloved family members.
-We play, eat, sleep and even get envious when they are not around or not interested to play with us.
-Our life revolves around our pets’ misbehaviour everyday.
-There wouldn’t be a day without our pet creating it’s own magical spell on us.
+We play, eat, sleep, and even get envious when they are not around or not interested to play with us.
+Our life revolves around our pets’ misbehavior every day.
+There wouldn’t be a day without our pet creating its own magical spell on us.
 However, sometimes we notice our pets are not so active, with not much interest in playing, eating, and seems to be comparatively dull and lethargic than the previous day.

 What is happening with my pet?

-I am sure, we all must have experienced the feeling of helpnessness when our pet is dull, suffering from anorexia, incative, suddenly behaves odd, and we don’t know what actually went wrong.
-Then keeping an eye on our pets temperature, anxiety, and weakness is important.
-Sometimes, we can notice an an obvious increase in body temperature as we touch them.
+I am sure, we all must have experienced the feeling of helplessness when our pet is dull, suffering from anorexia, inactive, suddenly behaves oddly, and we don’t know what actually went wrong.
+Then keeping an eye on our pet’s temperature, anxiety, and weakness is important.
+Sometimes, we can notice an obvious increase in body temperature as we touch them.
 This increase in body temperature can be evident only when we know the normal body temperature of our pet on daily basis.

 This increase in body temperature above the normal range is termed as Pyrexia or Fever.

 There are certain conditions where there is an increase in body temperature but it cannot be termed as Pyrexia or Fever like in the case of Hyperthermia.

 WHAT IS THE BASIC DIFFERENCE BETWEEN PYREXIA AND HYPERTHERMIA?